Instructions for Authors

 In order to guarantee swiftness of the editorial process, each manuscript will only be allowed two rounds of review and revisions.
 Authors are thus urged to address all issues raised by the reviewers directly after the first round of peer-review.

-After the manuscript is accepted for publication it will undergo a first stage of copy editing where the journal editors will correct any minor mistakes (such as punctuation or references) and check that all necessary information regarding the manuscript and authors has been provided.
+After the manuscript is accepted for publication it will undergo a first stage of copy editing where the Editorial staff will correct any minor mistakes (such as punctuation or references) and check that all necessary information regarding the manuscript and authors has been provided.

 Authors will receive an edited version of their manuscript for author copy editing after acceptance of the manuscript for publication.
 This is the last stage where any substantial copy editing changes to the text are allowed (the next stage—proofreading—is restricted to correcting typographical and layout errors).